deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 name: pull--deploy

 on:
-  # Run workflow anytime the pull--build workflow completes for the main branch.
+  # 👇 Run workflow anytime the pull--build workflow completes for the main branch.
+  # Unfortunately, can not have it only run on successful builds, so it will run when builds fail too.
   workflow_run:
     workflows: pull--build
     types: completed